mitesp/espider/README.md

-    alias dockman="sudo docker-compose exec server python manage.py" #exec alias dockdb="sudo docker-compose exec db psql -U postgres" #spin up the database alias herokumigrate="heroku run python server/manage.py migrate" #migrate in prod alias herokumakemig="heroku run python server/manage.py makemigrations" #make migrations in prod
+    alias dockman="sudo docker-compose exec server python manage.py" #exec alias dockdb="sudo docker-compose exec db psql -U postgres" #spin up the database alias herokumigrate="heroku run python server/manage.py migrate" #migrate in prod

 <a name="footnote-lint">3</a>: Our lint setup is in `.pre-commit-config.yaml`.
-Hopefully you won't need to touch it, but if
+Hopefully you won't
-you do, `pipenv run pre-commit run -a` will run the linter.
+need to touch it, but if you do, `pipenv run pre-commit run -a` will run the linter.

-<a name="footnote-rebase">4</a>: You can set this to be the default by running `git config pull.rebase true`.
+<a name="footnote-rebase">4</a>: You can set this to be the default by running
+`git config pull.rebase true`.